reliablerascal/fl-legislation-etl/README.md

 See [Data Dictionary for app_voting_patterns](docs/data-dictionary-app-voting-patterns.csv).

 ### Sample Data Visualizations
-Here's a sample use case for creating a data visualization based on querying this database in R:
+Here's a sample use case for creating a data visualization based on creating a dataframe in R, which is  exporting as [data-app/viz_partisanship.csv](data-app/viz_partisan_senate_d.csv) and then charted in DataWrapper:
  ```
 viz_partisanship <- calc_legislator_mean_partisanship %>%
   left_join(p_legislators %>%